What is Guidance System? | Types of guidance system in Missile

 • Passive homing relies on natural energy, which is emitted or reflected from the target.

-Composite Guidance system:
+Composite Guidance System

 • There is not any one type of guidance system(command or homing) best suited for all phases of guidance.
-Therefore, it is logical to design on guidance system that combines the advantage of the others.
+Therefore, it is logical to design on guidance system that combines the advantages of the others.

 • For example, a missile may ride a signal until it is within a certain range of the target.